maggiehuntpa/ai-readiness-matrix/README.md

-###AI Readiness Quiz
+# AI Readiness Matrix
-#Tool for prospective clients to assess their AI ambitions.
+_Tool for prospective clients to assess their AI ambitions._
 Proposal: Build this into a web app onto PA’s website; share on Linkedin and in publications widely/ Integrate into ‘product-first’ mindset; link to relevant Partner contact details on results page.
-#Section 1 – is your organisation ready?
+## Section 1 – is your organisation ready?
 1. How would you rate your organisation's data?
 •	1: All over the place, disorganised, and in need of some management
 •	10: Secure, organised, accessible and clean